nextgis/docs_toolbox/source/ngw_copy_group.rst

 Inputs:

-* Source Web GIS address.
-URL of your Web GIS, e.g. https://demo.nextgis.com and login/password if necessary
+* Source Web GIS address - URL of your Web GIS, e.g. https://demo.nextgis.com and login/password if necessary;
-* Source group ID.
-Source Web GIS group resource number
+* Source group ID - Source Web GIS group resource number;
-* Destination Web GIS address.
-URL of your Web GIS, e.g. https://demo.nextgis.com and login/password if necessary
+* Destination Web GIS address - URL of your Web GIS, e.g. https://demo.nextgis.com and login/password if necessary;
-* Destination group ID.
-Web GIS group resource number in destination instance, where group will be created
+* Destination group ID - Web GIS group resource number in destination instance, where group will be created;
-* Do not copy data.
-Create only empty layers with attributes and styles
+* Do not copy data - create only empty layers with attributes and styles;
+* Timeout for NGW server responces in seconds

 Outputs:

-* New resource group in the target Web GIS.
+* New resource group in the target Web GIS;
+* Text output listing the number of copies resources.

 Launch the tool: https://toolbox.nextgis.com/t/ngw_copy_group